Notes on Tree 1010

 Acknowledgements

-I am grateful to Peggy Yapp and Lesley Murray for providing much of the information used in the compilation of this tree, also to Michelle Copestake, Jane Harbour, Valerie Coupland, David Thurston and Steve Lancaster for their help in filling in the gaps.
+I am grateful to Peggy Yapp, Lesley Murray and Doreen Dunstan for providing much of the information used in the compilation of this tree, also to Michelle Copestake, Jane Harbour, Valerie Coupland, David Thurston, Steve Lancaster and Patrick Sheehan for their help in filling in the gaps.